Visiting Artists & Scholars

 Faculty Lunch Talks

 Join our faculty lunch talks twice each semester to learn about the active and inspiring research and creative work undertaken by our own faculty.
-In Fall 2023, artists and Assistant Professors Xia Zhang and Neil Orians will present their latest work in an informal discussion on the Grand Staircase 5499E.
 Bring your lunch with you – these talks are free and open to the public.

 Artists at Work, Workshop Series